• Home

 It would be wonderful to know our true calling sooner than later, but then we’d miss out on all the fun along the way.

-As we venture into midlife and beyond, we may continue to careen like Julie Cobb and never reach our intended destination.
+As we venture into midlife and beyond, we may continue to reinvent ourselves like Julie Cobb and never reach our intended destination.
 That’s okay.
 It’s what makes life interesting.

-Have you had a steady career for years and years or have you been careening all your life?
-Please leave a comment and tell us all about it.
+Have you had a steady career for years and years or have you had a midlife career reinvention?
+Please leave a comment below.

 Share this post: